guilhermeodai/Portfolio-Website/_posts/2025-06-20-welcome-to-jekyll.md

 ---
-layout: post
 title: "Welcome to Jekyll!"
+description: "Alex Alekperov abriu sua loja de discos em Baku, no Azerbaijão, depois que a União Soviética começou a relaxar sua atitude em relação à cultura ocidental."
 date: 2025-06-20 22:47:17 +0200
+categories: jekyll update

 hero-image: #/assets/images/
-description: #"Alex Alekperov abriu sua loja de discos em Baku, no Azerbaijão, depois que a União Soviética começou a relaxar sua atitude em relação à cultura ocidental."
-categories: jekyll update
+hero-caption: ""
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.